|Nutrition Facts (per serving)|

 On a lightly floured surface, roll out the dough into a large sheet.

 Place the cookies on a parchment-lined baking sheet.
-Bake for 10-12 minutes or until the cookies are lightly golden and firm.
+Bake for 10 to 12 minutes or until the cookies are lightly golden and firm.

 Remove from the oven and allow to cool.
 Place the white chocolate in a heatproof bowl.
-Melt in the microwave in 1 minute increments, stirring in between each, until completely melted.
+Melt in the microwave in 15-second increments, stirring in between each, until completely melted.

 Dip the bottom of each cooled cookie into the white chocolate, tapping and shaking off any excess.

-- If you don’t have a toast shaped cookie cutter, you can cut the toast shape free-handed.
-The dough is a shortbread style dough and will keep its shape well.
+- If you don’t have a toast-shaped cookie cutter, you can cut the toast shape freehand.
+The dough is a shortbread-style dough and will keep its shape well.